nrwl/nx/docs/generated/packages/playwright/documents/overview.md

 {% /tab %}
 {% /tabs %}

-{% callout type="note" title="Keep Nx Package Versions In Sync" %}
-Make sure to install the `@nx/playwright` version that matches the version of `nx` in your repository.
-If the version numbers get out of sync, you can encounter some difficult to debug errors.
-Run `nx report` to see a list of installed plugins.
-Use [`nx migrate`](/core-features/automate-updating-dependencies) to update plugin versions.
-{% /callout %}

 ## E2E Testing

 By default, when creating a new frontend application, Nx will prompt for which e2e test runner to use.
 Select `playwright` or pass in the arg `--e2eTestRunner=playwright`